 47. Green Gazpacho

-This is another modern take on classic gazpacho, featuring green tomatoes, cucumber, and avocado.
-It may not be the most traditional Spanish soup, but it’s definitely a worthy contender for your tapas lineup.
+Green gazpacho is another modern take on the classic, featuring green tomatoes, cucumber, and avocado.
+It may not be the most traditional Spanish soup, but it's still a worthy contender for your tapas lineup.
 If you want to make the green color even brighter, add a handful of spinach.

 You've probably heard of gazpacho, but what about salmorejo?
 This cold soup gets its creamy texture from the addition of stale bread, which is blended right in with tomatoes, garlic, salt, vinegar, and olive oil.
 It's often topped with cured ham and hard-boiled egg.